equitize/equitize-backend/README.md

 Test with Postman
 ![postman api](res/postmanapi.png)

+Instead of implementing the sum of total amount crowdfunded for campaign in sql, I think it should be done on front end instead because of latency to access sql.

 Test Api Routes

 | Api Routes               | Startup | Retail Investors | Campaign | Junction Table |